tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Note: It is a fatal "handshake_failure" alert for an anonymous server to request client authentication.

+###  Server Configuration

+[TODO: Clean up the messages this comes before and after]

+When this message will be sent:

+> This message is used to provide a server configuration which the client can use in future to skip handshake negotiation and (optionally) to allow 0-RTT handshakes.
+The ServerConfiguration message is sent as the last message before the CertificateVerify.

+[TODO(ekr@rtfm.com): Should we send this in Update instead?
+Wouldn't that be nice?]

+Structure of this Message:

+%%% Hello Messages
+          struct {
+              opaque configuration_id<0..2^16-1>;
+              uint32 expiration_date;
+              NamedGroup group;
+              opaque server_key<1..2^16-1>;
+              opaque zero_rt_id<0..2^16-1>;
+          } ServerConfiguration;

+configuration_id
+: The configuration identifier to be used with the known configuration extension {{known-configuration-extension}}.

+group
+: The group for the long-term DH key that is being established for this configuration.

+expiration_date
+: The last time when this configuration is expected to be valid (in seconds since the Unix epoch).

+server_key
+: The long-term DH key that is being established for this configuration.

+zero_rt_id
+: The identifier for the 0-RT context (if any) being established by this handshake.

+{:br }

+The semantics of this message are to establish a shared state between the client and server for a configuration of type known_configuration with the key specified in key and with the handshake parameters negotiated by this handshake.
+If a non-empty zero_rt_id is established, then the client can use a 0-RT handshake as shown in Figure 3.

 ###  Server Certificate Verify

 When this message will be sent: